RakhithJK/BishopFox-sliver-wiki/Cursed.md

 If a payload is specified, the command will restart Chrome with remote debugging, enumerate installed browser extensions, determine if any extension has the required permissions for [CursedChrome](https://github.com/mandatoryprogrammer/CursedChrome), and inject the payload into the extension's execution context.

+## Cursed Edge

+Works identically to `cursed chrome` but the UI displays "Edge" instead of "Chrome" much like Edge itself.

 ## Cursed Electron

 The `cursed electron` command can be used to restart an Electron application with remote debugging enabled, you can subsequently use `cursed console` to interact with any debug target.
 Note that some Electron applications disable the remote debugging functionality will prevent this feature for functioning, however most Electron applications support remote debugging.